junxit/us-congress-bills-114/metadata.md

 - 2015-07-29 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5652)
 - 2015-07-29 — The previous question was ordered pursuant to the rule. (consideration: CR H5651)
 - 2015-07-29 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and on which further proceedings were postponed.
+- 2015-07-30 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.